 - SED TL 835 Advanced Seminar in TESOL Pedagogy (4 cr)

 - SED LS 610 Applied Phonology (4 cr)

 - SED LS 626 Cross-Cultural Communication (4 cr)

 - SED TL 512 Computer Assisted Language Learning (4 cr)

 - SED TL 635 Language Program Management (4 cr)

 - A 4-credit graduate-level course offered by SED or the Graduate School of Arts & Sciences and approved by the faculty advisor

 Practicum (4–6 Credits)

-SED TL 612 Student Teaching TESOL: College and Adult (6 cr)
+SED TL 612 Student Teaching Practicum and Seminar for Domestic Students (6 cr)

-SED TL 614 Field Observation for International Students (4 cr)
+SED TL 614 Field Experience and Seminar for International Students (4 cr)